yushanqu/yushanqu.github.io/_pages/cv.md

 Service and leadership
 ======
+* Will be one of orginizer of AWM Mini-Conference Planning Committee.
-* I am a member of Association for Women in Mathematics
+* E-bord of Association for Women in Mathematics for 2024-2025.
+* Member of Association for Women in Mathematics.
-* I am a speaker for a grad school panel in undergraduate WiM (Women in Math) club
+* I was a speaker for a grad school panel in the undergraduate WiM (Women in Math) club, Nov 2024.